Many of the da Vinci inventions were futuristic and well advanced for his time.

 Leonardo is most famous for his paintings (Mona Lisa, Last Supper) and in this field of study he received training from the famed Florentine painter Andrea del Verrocchio.

-But the da Vinci inventions are astounding because they depicted a knowledge and expertise that was far in advance of what anyone knew at the time.
+But the da Vinci inventions are astounding because they depict a knowledge and expertise far in advance of what anyone knew at the time.
 For this reason, da Vinci was considered a genius of scientific principles.

 The da Vinci inventions included a helicopter, tank, hang glider, convex lens-grinding machine, strut bridge, automated bobbin winder, hydraulic pump, double hull tanker, parachute, finned mortar shell, whirl pool, scuba diving suit, crossbow, machine gun, drilling machine, ignition device, crank mechanisms and various musical instruments.